Damien Saez: Jours Etranges, God Blesse, Debbie (1999–2005)

 In 1999, a record company became interested in his compositions, and he signed a record contract with Island and began to record his first album Jours étranges ("Strange Days", a tribute to the album of the same name by The Doors) which went double platinum.
-His first single Jeune et con was broadcast on many radio stations and reached the general public, which earned him a nomination for award The Newcomer of the Year at the Victoires de la Musique in 2001.
+His first single Jeune et con was broadcast on many radio stations and reached the general public, which earned him a nomination for the Newcomer of the Year award at the Victoires de la Musique in 2001.

 In December 2001 his first poetry collection was published entitled À ton nom.

 In March 2002, he released his second album God Blesse/Katagena.
 In the meantime he released a piece of instrumental work called Katagena.
 It was available online via non-official web-sites and downloadable free of charge.

 Brian De Palma contacted him and asked him to contribute to the original soundtrack of the movie Femme Fatale that was released in April 2003.
-The song that was chosen Sexe caused a lot of commotion due to its vulgar lyrics.
-Many radio stations refused to broadcast it, and the music video was banned from the television.
+The song that was chosen, Sexe, caused a lot of commotion due to its vulgar lyrics.
+Many radio stations refused to broadcast it, and the music video was banned from television.

-On 22 April 2002, the day after the first round of presidential elections, he wrote a song called Fils de France online, which was meant to be against French right-wing politician Jean-Marie Le Pen who qualified for the second ballot.
-The song was written and recorded in about 10 hours, then made available for free on the Universal Music's website.
+On 22 April 2002, the day after the first round of presidential elections, he wrote the song Fils de France online, which was meant to be against French right-wing politician Jean-Marie Le Pen who qualified for the second ballot.
+The song was written and recorded in about 10 hours, then made available for free on the website of Universal Music.

-His third album, Debbie, was released in 2004 with a more rock style than the previous albums.
+His third album, Debbie, was released in 2004 with a more rock style than his previous albums.